jekyllgrim/ZScript_Basics/08_Pointers_and_casting.md

 because that would freeze the game with an endless cycle of Cacodemons spawning each other.
 But then, why would you do that, right?

-It's important to remember that all DECORATE spawn functions (such as `A_SpawnItemEx`) *do* allow replacement by default, whereas `Spawn` doesn't.
+It's important to remember that all DECORATE spawn functions (such as `A_SpawnItemEx`) *do* allow replacement, whereas `Spawn` doesn't.

-Actually, let's take a look at an internal function where `NO_REPLACE` is very important for it to function correctly.
-It's a function used by BossBrain, the Romero head inside the Icon of Sin (don't worry that you don't understand all of it, it's a bit advanced):
+Since we're talking about `Spawn()` and its relationship with actor replacement, let's take a look at an internal function where `NO_REPLACE` is important for functioning correctly.
+It's a function used by the `BossBrain` class — the Romero head inside the Icon of Sin.

+When you destroy the Icon of Sin, `BossBrain` uses the following function (don't worry that you don't understand all of it, it's a bit advanced):

 ```csharp
 private static void BrainishExplosion(vector3 pos)    //defines a function for BossBrain to use